 The statement of work is also known as SOW and is described as a working agreement between two involved parties.
 It can be a government entity, buyer or client and the contractor, vendor, or agency.
 It includes

 - Payment of the project

 - Specific conditions, terms, and requirements

-There are numerous styles and formats of documents related to the statement of work.
+There are numerous styles and formats of documents related to the sow.
 Companies are also creating their version, which is customized to accommodate their requirements related to specific proposals and requests they receive.

 - RFP or Request for Proposal – This document is used by companies to acquire goods and services from the contractors and vendors

 - MSA or Master Services Agreement – It is a contract with detailed information outlining the terms and responsibilities of the two involved parties.

 It is considered that a well-written sow serves as a good foundation for writing MSA or RFP.
 The SOW must be written after deciding on the guidelines, terms, and conditions so that it can adhere to the correct format and language.
 This avoids conflicts in the future, especially when the contract is negotiated.